The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 19. Ngorongoro Crater is best combined with other parks

-When planning to visit Ngorongoro for a safari, you might be thinking of other nearby parks.
+When planning a visit to Ngorongoro for a safari, you might be considering other nearby parks.

-If so, then Ngorongoro Crater is an ideal safari destination to combine.
+If so, Ngorongoro Crater is an ideal destination to combine with.

 You can combine Ngorongoro with Tarangire, Lake Manyara, and Serengeti National Parks.